thesofproject/sof-docs/platforms/intel-cavs/icelake/index.rst

 Intel Ice Lake
 ##############

-Intel Ice Lake (ICL) platform is built on cAVS 2.0 HW and uses Xtensa DSP architecture.
+The Intel Ice Lake (ICL) platform is built on cAVS 2.0 HW and uses Xtensa DSP architecture.